moj-analytical-services/writing_functions_in_r/README.md

 #### Example 5

 Sometimes it can be useful to include helpful error messages in functions, by anticipating the sorts of variables that could input.
 What happens if you try to use a non-integer or a string as an argument in the above example?
+Try the running the function with the following arguments:

     odd_or_even(x=1.5)
     odd_or_even(x="a")
     odd_or_even(x=c(1,2,3))

-Here is an adapted version of the function, with some more informative error messages built in:
+Here is an adapted version of the function, with some more informative error messages built in using the `stop()` function:

 ``` r
 odd_or_even <- function(x){